liamwalsh1980/Milestone-Project-4/README.md

 ### Hero Images

 The hero images came from Shutterstock at a cost of £5.80 per image.
 I found a few good images that I believe would work well for the homepage.
-The originally idea which can be seen in my wireframes is to use one image with an ’Enter the Shop' button in the middle with enter icon.
+The originally idea which can be seen in my wireframes and below is to use one image with an ’Shop Now' button in the middle.
 See image below for reference (destop view)

 ![Image template](readme/images/original-homepage.png)

-This looked fine; however, I felt the homepage needed more images in sections to represent what the site was about and the what target audience I was aiming for.
+This looked fine; however, I felt the homepage needed more images in sections to represent what the site was about and what target audience I was aiming for.
 With this in mind I used 4 different images representing the 4 main product categories.

 The sport of cycling is very colourful with Bikes, Clothing, Helmets and Competition Winning Jerseys all represented with bright colouring.
 With this in mind the first image users will see contains plenty of colour with a male cyclist as the main focus.
 I then used 3 more images to represent women's bikes, urban bikes and accessories.
 See images below for reference (desktop view)